garretthunyadi/domain_info/readme.md

 ```

 ## Status
-An initial implementation is there and it performs adequatily for small lists of domains.
+An initial implementation is there and it performs adequately for small lists of domains.
 More work and testing needs to be done when running against large lists of domains.

 ## TODO